jezhumble/lapm/index.md

 # Pedagogy

 Contemporary research into education tells us that the most effective way for students to learn is through doing, and by synthesizing material themselves in both an individual and group setting.
-Thus the majority of the material is learned through group and independent study through [assignments](/assignments.html) and in-class exercises, including case studies.
-There is also traditional lecture-style teaching, but this is designed to be interactive, and students are strongly encouraged to ask questions and engage with the material.
-Final [grades](/assignments.html) are determined through continuous assessment, and there is no final exam.
+Thus the majority of the material is learned through group and independent study through [assignments](/assignments-remote.html) and in-class exercises (but note group exercises in Fall 2020 will be done as group assignments), including case studies.
+There is also traditional lecture-style teaching, but this is designed to be interactive, and students are strongly encouraged to ask questions and engage with the material - although again in Fall 2020 due to the use of pre-recorded material this will happen in discussion sessions.
+Final [grades](/assignments-remote.html) are determined through continuous assessment, and there is no final exam.

 # Reading List